KH-ReFined/KH-ReFined/README.md

 8. In KH1, there was a convenient "Encounter Plus" ability to make the grinding experience more bearable.
 Re:Fined implements this ability into KH2.
 9. CrazyCatz00's English Patch for Kingdom Hearts 2 - Final Mix on the PS2 had an option in the menu to switch from and to English or Japanese voice acting.
 This mod reimplements that to the games.
 There's also extra patches to have a 3rd language - it can be German, French or Spanish.
 10. In KH3, the player can reorganize their magic menu.
 This feature is neat, so now it's in KH2.
 To do this, highlight your magic command and press L2+DPAD to shift around.
-11. The party will wear their Halloween costumes in the days between October 31st and November 2nd (inclusive).
-Whilst they wear their Christmas costumes in the days between December 24th and January 1st (also inclusive).

 ## Credits